 Access should only be extended to only the authorized customers

 If the data is not being used by the client, then the data must be deleted

 Data should be accessible with insufficient encryption

 The customer data should never be accessed by the administration on the supplier end

-Different security settings like firewall, VPN, Anti-Virus etc. must be checked as well
+Different security settings like firewall, Using VPN for data breaches, Anti-Virus etc. must be checked as well